arcan1s/awesome-widgets/CONTRIBUTING.md

 ----------

 The recommended code style is Qt one.
 See [this document](https://wiki.qt.io/Qt_Coding_Style) for more details.
+To avoid manual labor there is automatic cmake target named `clangformat` (see below).
 Some additional detail see below.

 * Indent is only spaces.
 4 spaces.
 * It is highly recommended to name private variables with `m_` prefix (`m_foo`).
+  There is no exceptions for properties.
 * Avoid to create a large methods.
 Exception: if method contains lambda functions.
 * If some method is called only once, it is recommended to use lambda functions.
   Exception is `Q_INVOKABLE` methods.
-* STL containers are not recommended, use Qt one instead.
+* STL containers are not recommended, use Qt ones instead.
-* In other hand Qt specific variables (`qint`, `qfloat`, etc) are not recommended.
+* In other hand Qt specific variables types (`qint`, `qfloat`, etc) are not recommended.
 * Do not repeat yourself ([DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)).
 * Headers declaration:
     * Include only those headers which are strictly necessary inside headers.
 Use